fastrgv/RetroArcade/README.md

 RetroArcade is a stand-alone application.
 Ncurses is NOT needed; there are no prerequisites.

-Mac users see "osx-setup.txt".
+Mac/OSX users see "osx-setup.txt".
 Windows users see "windows-setup.txt".

 Unzip the archive.

-On Windows, 7z [www.7-zip.org] works well for this.
+* On Linux & Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

+* On OSX, the command-line for Keka works thusly:
+	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

 Open a commandline terminal, and cd to the game directory.